fbpx

 November 3, 2020 | Read: 9 minutes

 There are many things that can go wrong when invoicing.
-Considering that you’ve done the work, spent money on the tools and parts, all you want is to get paid ASAP!
+Considering that you’ve done the work, and spent money on the tools and parts, all you want is to get paid ASAP!

 invoicing guide download banner

-You’ll be well aware of the invoicing mistakes that can, unfortunately, plague your business.
-While we don’t doubt you’ve taken steps to make sure they’re not a constant problem, it’s useful to keep in mind a few of the ones we’ve listed below, as we explore the ways you can prevent them for damaging your bottom-line:
+While we don’t doubt you’ve taken steps to make sure they’re not a constant problem, it’s useful to keep in mind a few of the ones we’ve listed below, as we explore the ways you can prevent them from damaging your bottom line:

 • Sending invoices too late.
 If you’re not sending invoices on time, it can be easy for a customer to forget.
 This means that when they do eventually get a “surprise” invoice in the mail, they’re probably still not going to be in too much of a hurry to pay it.
-After all, missing out on the sense of urgency can really take the shine off a project and slow getting paid right down..
+After all, missing out on the sense of urgency can really take the shine off a project and slow getting paid right down…

 • Sending an invoice to the wrong customer!
-In this case you’ve doubled the number of negative experiences you’ve offered.
-While honest mistakes happen, that doesn’t make it any less unpleasant for a customer to get a shock from an expensive invoice they certainly weren’t expecting, or if they have to go back and pay more after realizing you’ not actually charged enough!
+In this case, you’ve doubled the number of negative experiences you’ve offered.
+While honest mistakes happen, that doesn’t make it any less unpleasant for a customer to get a shock from an expensive invoice they certainly weren’t expecting, or if they have to go back and pay more after realizing you’ve not actually charged enough!
 Add to that the extra work that your admins have to put in and you’ve got a lot of fuss over one measly invoice.

 You don’t need us to tell you how each of these mistakes (even small ones) can add up, especially as you grow your field service business and begin servicing hundreds or even thousands of customers.

-There’s no question: field service invoicing mistakes clog up your cash flow, disappoint the customers you’re trying so hard to impress, and kill your admin efficiency.
+There’s no question: field service invoicing mistakes clog up your cash flow, disappoint the customers you’re trying so hard to impress and kill your admin efficiency.
 Pretty dire picture when you consider it’s “just” an invoicing mistake we’re talking about.

 So how do you avoid making these field service invoicing mistakes in the first place?